 Please check in using this Google Form BEFORE you join a Zoom meeting.
 You will be required to prompt your name, Florida Tech email, ID number, and the course you need help with.

 Since everything is online, there are no limits to the number of help sessions you can attend.
 We strongly encourage students to form small groups and join the sessions together, both for General and Organic Chemistry.
 However, if you want to schedule a one-on-one appointment (see below), you can only do so for one hour a week.

 Please include all the following information on the email: first and last name, the class you are taking, and your availability throughout the week.
-See also the example below, and try to guess which email Pier got for real last semester…
+See also the example below, and try to guess which email we received for real last semester…